SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 ### HTML & other rich output {#html-and-other-rich-output}

-Yet another solution is to use emacs-jupyter's option `:pandoc t`, which invokes pandoc to convert HTML, LaTeX and Markdown to Org.
+Yet another solution is to use emacs-jupyter's option `:pandoc t`, which invokes pandoc to convert HTML, LaTeX, and Markdown to Org.
 Predictably, this is slower than the options above.

 ```text
 #+begin_src python :pandoc t